tomhopper/Springboard_introduction/introduction.md

 # What I hope to gain from this course

-I love teaching others and helping them to see what they can do.
+Three things I hope to gain from this course are:

+1. Helping others to learn new skills
+2. Editing an enumerated list in markdown

 # What challenges I anticipate facing